umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Working-With-Visual-Studio/index.md

 ![Umbraco 9 files](images\V9-project-file.png)

-Opening this file will open up yor project in visual studio and you can start building and running your solution and start working with Visual studio.
+Opening this file will open up your project in visual studio and you can start building and running your solution and start working with Visual studio.

 ### Adding a Solution file to your cloud project